pabcrudel/petite-vue-email-client/README.md

 - Username
 - Profile picture

-The proposal of this project is to create an Email Client App like `Gmail` or `Outlook` using [Petite Vue](https://github.com/vuejs/petite-vue), a Vue.js optimized version for [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement).
+The proposal of this project is to create an Email Client SPA like `Gmail` or `Outlook` using [Petite Vue](https://github.com/vuejs/petite-vue), a Vue.js optimized version for [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement).